adiyoss/StructED/README.md

  - MNIST dataset (multi-class problem)
  - Vowel Duration Measurement

-For each task we supplied all the relevent classes, task-loss, prediction and feature functions, all of them can be found under the src/ directory.
+For each task we supplied all the relevant classes, task-loss, prediction and feature functions, all of them can be found under the src/ directory.